Bell UH-1Y Venom: Production

-Originally, the UH-1Y was to be remanufactured from UH-1N airframes, but in April 2005, approval was granted to build them as new helicopters.
-Bell delivered two UH-1Ys to the U.S. Marine Corps in February 2008, and full-rate production was begun in September 2009.
+Originally, the UH-1Y was to be remanufactured from UH-1N airframes.
+In April 2005, approval was granted to build them as new helicopters.
+In February 2008, Bell delivered two UH-1Ys to the U.S. Marine Corps.
+Full-rate production began in September 2009.
 The Marine Corps purchased 160 Y-models to replace their inventory of N-models.

 The final UH-1Y for the U.S. Marine Corps was delivered in January 2019.
 In 2021, the production line restarted to produce the UH-1Ys for the Czech Republic's order.
 160 have been produced with 8 more being made for the aforementioned Czech order as of 2022.

 Design

 The UH-1Y variant modernizes the UH-1 design.
 The Y-model upgrades pilot avionics to a glass cockpit, adds further safety modifications, and provides the UH-1 with a modern forward-looking infrared system.
 Engine power was increased.
 Its most noticeable upgrade over previous variants is a four-blade, all-composite rotor system designed to withstand up to 23 mm rounds.
 By replacing the engines and the two-bladed rotor system with four composite blades, the Y-model returns the Huey to the utility role for which it was designed.